In this article, you’ll find answers to questions like:

 - Wanting to be liked and accepted by friends

 - Developing less focus on one’s self and more concern for others

 2. WHAT PERCENTAGE OF KIDS ARE AT RISK?

 One in four U.S. children up to age 5 are at moderate or high risk of developmental, behavioral or social delay, according to the U.S. Centers for Disease Control and Prevention.
 In addition, many children experience delays in language or other areas that can affect school readiness.

 “Every age group brings within itself new changes and skills required,” Gabriel says.
 “While a child may have no concerns at 6 months, this does not guarantee there will be no concerns at 25 months or 48 months or beyond.
 Rescreening at each interval is imperative to identify these shifts and ensure healthy development over the long term.”

 3. WHO CAN HELP?

 Detection and intervention are critical for optimal outcomes for children.
-If you have questions or concerns about your child’s development, call the 211 Help Me Grow Program.
+If you have questions or concerns about your child’s development, call 2-1-1 or chat online and ask for the Help Me Grow program.
 Help Me Grow services are free, including screenings, information and resource connection.